NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 ## How to Report Harassment and Discrimination

-TBA
+ If you believe someone is violating the code of conduct, please report this in a timely manner.
+Code of conduct violations reduce the value of the community for everyone and we take them seriously.
+You can file a report by filling out [this form](https://forms.gle/Mx4WqA6A1NZunj9A6).
+The online form gives you the option to keep your report anonymous or request that we follow up with you directly.
+While we cannot follow up on an anonymous report, we will take appropriate action.
+Some forms of harassment and discrimination may rise to the level where they cannot be addressed within the MDTF team, and must be reported to the relevant home institution(s).
+Home institution regulations supersede these guidelines where there are differences.
+Harassment procedures at some institutions require reporting to Title IX officers under certain circumstances.
 ##  Review

-This code of conduct document will be reviewed periodically annually by the Model Diagnostics Task Force leads team members.
+This code of conduct document will be reviewed periodically on annual basis by the Model Diagnostics Task Force leads team members.

 ## Your contributions